jsiskreynes-astro/jsiskreynes-astro.github.io/activities.md

 # Mentoring & Supervision

 **Southampton–CfA Master’s Students (2025–2026)**
-I supervised two Southampton–CfA exchange Master’s students during the 2025–2026 academic year.
+I have supervised two talented Southampton–CfA exchange Master’s students during the 2025–2026 academic year.
-Both have now successfully completed and defended their Master’s theses (viva voce examinations) and will be starting Ph.D. programmes in the UK this Fall.
+Both students have now successfully completed and defended their Master’s theses (viva voce examinations) and will be starting Ph.D. programmes in the UK this Fall.